dpplweb/dppl-docs/pages/index.markdown

 - Save and close: Saves the page as a draft and closes it
 - Submit for approval: Alerts site publishers that a page needs to be published.

 When the page is undergoing review, it is not available to edit, unless you want to reopen it and create a new draft.
+Don't forget to send a

 *Please understand that the work you submit is subject to review and edit.
 I’ll strive to not overly edit content without consulting you, but some silent corrections may be made, particularly when it comes to HTML markup and formatting.*